 People have varying thresholds of quality they’ll accept when it comes to diamonds.
 Many people make the mistake to go with the largest size they can afford, compromising on important factors that make diamonds so beautiful.
 Also, sometimes the reason for a bad diamond purchase is due to poor guidance from the business where the customer bought their diamonds.

 There’s a delicate balance of looking at the 4Cs along with other variables before investing in a diamond.
-I believe that to the naked eye and in natural light, a diamond should sparkle, look white and clear when someone sees them from conversation view.
+I believe that to the naked eye and in natural light, a diamond should sparkle, look white and clear, and be noticeable when someone sees them from conversation view.
 That’s about 2-3 feet in distance.

 Drilling down from here, my standards for an engagement ring are much different than a diamond for pendants, earrings or other jewelry.

 Insider’s guide to choosing the perfect diamonds